 Dr. John Siskar, Art Education

-Dr. Myrtle Welch, Elementary Education and Reading
+Dr. Myrtle Welch, Elementary Education, Literacy, and Educational Leadership

 Mr. David Cinquino, History and Social Studies Education